S-Mahboor313/Google-Cybersecurity-Professional-Certificate/Linux-for-Cybersecurity/README.md

 # Using Linux Commands for Cybersecurity Tasks

 ## Scenario
-As a security professional for an organization, I was tasked with reviewing file permissions on the system used by organization's research team to ensure all users are authorized with appropriate permissions.
+As a security professional for an organization, I was tasked with reviewing file permissions on the system used by the organization's research team to ensure all users are authorized with appropriate permissions.

 ## Task
 To create a document based on steps I took to review and change permissions: